-Chad Theetge / Art Fury
+Chad T. / Art Fury

-In 2014 I joined some old Active colleagues in Austin, TX to help with a new supplement company (Onnit) that they were evolving into a lifestyle brand.
-I eventually took-on the role as Creative Director and helped them grow annually as we explored creative ideas and pushed the boundaries of the fitness market.
-I’m now back home in good 'ol Southern California, currently freelancing full time as I anticipate my next creative challenge.
-Feel free to hit me up.
+In 2014 I went out to Austin, TX to assist some of my old Active colleagues with a new supplement company (Onnit) that they were transforming into a lifestyle brand.
+I eventually took-on the role as Creative Director and helped them grow annually as we explored creative and innovative ideas that pushed the perception and boundaries of the fitness market.
+It was another grateful opportunity to work with a great group of people and make some life-long friends.

 What I'm listening to...

-**All of the work featured on the site was created and developed by me, unless stated otherwise.
-Thanks for stopping by!
+**All of the work featured on this site was concepted, developed, and created by me - unless stated otherwise.